 See the online club shop for further information, www.sufcshop.com.

 6. WE'LL MAKE GLANFORD PARK A WELCOMING PLACE FOR EVERYONE

 6.1 The Club's aim is to welcome everyone, football supporter or otherwise, to a friendly atmosphere and a safe environment at Glanford Park.
-The ground regulations are available to be viewed at locations around the stadium or a copy can be requested from the club.
+The ground regulations are available to be viewed at locations around the stadium or on the website HERE.